Fiduciary Constitutionalism: Two Legal Conclusions

 Date Written: May 14, 2018

-After developing some historical links between private fiduciary instruments and state and federal constitutions, we opine on what the fact of the fiduciary constitution may mean for modern issues in constitutional law.
+After developing some historical links between private fiduciary instruments and state and federal constitutions, we opine on what the fact of a fiduciary constitution may mean for modern issues in constitutional law.
 First, we argue that fiduciary constraint has implications for the legal validity of presidential pardons that are not efforts to pursue the public interest.
 Because the core duty of all fiduciaries is to be loyal to beneficiaries and not to pursue their own self-interest, pardons in derogation of a president’s fiduciary obligation are invalid.
-Second, we suggest that when properly conceived as a trust instrument, we can both appreciate where the non-delegation doctrine came from and why it is consistent with the original meaning of the Constitution to have a much relaxed rule about delegation today.
-By way of conclusion, we meditate on how to convert legal conclusions that flow from the fact of our fiduciary constitution into remedies that make sense for the potentially sui generis fiduciary law that is constitutional law.
+Second, we suggest that when properly conceived as best analogized to a trust instrument, we can both appreciate where the non-delegation doctrine came from and why it is consistent with the original meaning of the Constitution to have a much relaxed rule about delegation today.
+By way of conclusion, we meditate on how to convert legal conclusions that flow from fiduciary constitutionalism into remedies that make sense for the potentially sui generis fiduciary law of constitutional law.

 Suggested Citation: Suggested Citation